-Being the last book that the author finished before her death, it is said to be her most mature work, and it may as well be.
+Being the last book that the author finished before her death, it is said to be her most mature work, and it may well be.
 In this opportunity, Austen chooses, as I have already mentioned, an older woman as the center of the plot.
 That fact gives this particular book a different starting point: This is not the story of a young girl whose life revolves (willing or unwillingly) around marriage but rather that of a grown-up woman who believes that she lost her one chance at love in a way she will always regret.

 It is interesting to see the difference between Anne Elliot and younger Austen protagonists such as Lizzy Bennet and Marianne Dashwood.
-We can appreciate Anne's much more correct and measured judgment on people—something that only time and experience can give.
+We can appreciate Anne's much more correct and measured judgment of people—something that only time and experience can give.
 It also makes me think about the advantages that being allowed to choose the person that is to be your life partner at an older age has.
 It is strange to think that in Austen's time, I would be on the verge of being an old maid.
 I still feel like a child!

 Let's discuss some of the themes that the author addresses in her story.

 In the first place, she reflects on the consequences that being persuaded by a bad piece of advice can bring.
-This is a topic that runs through all the novel as we see the main character wonder what would have happened if only she had dared to make a different choice.
+This is a topic that runs throughout the novel as we see the main character wonder what would have happened if only she had dared to make a different choice.

-I think the author expresses her conviction that in important matters, your intuition and firmness of character are better ways to deal with a tough decision than via the advice of anybody else.
+I think the author expresses her conviction that in important matters, your intuition and firmness of character are better ways to deal with a tough decision than through the advice of anybody else.
 But it also makes a distinction between firmness of character and obstinacy, pointing out that they should not be taken as synonyms.
 We can see that plainly in Louisa Musgrove's accident.

-As for the love story that we get to see from Anne's point of view, we can sympathize with our poor heroine: She is forced to frequent the same society as the love of her life and feel all his resentment towards her.
-Not only that—she is also cruelly aware that he is dispensing his attentions to another woman, and she has to watch them as they begin to fall in love right in front of her eyes.
+As for the love story that we get to see from Anne's point of view, we can sympathize with our poor heroine: She is forced to frequent the same society as the love of her life and feel all his resentment toward her.
+Not only that—she is also cruelly aware that he is dispensing his attention to another woman, and she has to watch them as they begin to fall in love right in front of her eyes.
 She must suffer in silence, unable to confess her sorrow to anybody.

 But of course, Jane Austen is Jane Austen, and some things cannot be missing in any book written by her.
 The criticism of society is very present.
 The author constantly questions the importance that Anne's closest relatives place upon fortune and rank and does not deprive herself of pointing out the absurdity of it every chance she has.
-Anne's disapproval of their relationship to the "Laura Place cousins" and her reaction to the news of her father's debts are eloquent enough.
+Anne's disapproval of their relationship with the "Laura Place cousins" and her reaction to the news of her father's debts are eloquent enough.